Patrick-orz/PopupLyrics-Plus/README.md

 ```
 node app.js
 ```
-The server has to be running at http://localhost:3000 (the default port) when using the extensions and apps, don't close it!
+The server has to be running at http://localhost:3000 (the default port) when using the extension, don't close it!

 ## Installation
 Download popupLyrics.js from this repo (not from /Archive!!), and place into the Spicetify Extensions directory.